core-wg/oscore/draft-ietf-core-object-security.md

 An intermediary that supports Observe MUST copy the OSCORE option in the next hop request unchanged.
 Although intermediaries are allowed to re-send notifications to other clients, when using OSCORE this does not happen, since requests from different clients will have different cache keys.

 The Outer Observe option in the CoAP request may be legitimately removed by a proxy.

+An Observe option in the CoAP request may be ignored by a server.
+In these cases, the server processes the request as a non-Observe request and produce a non-Observe response.
+If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
+If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

 The default value of the Outer Code is specified in {{coap-header}}.
 In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code SHALL be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.